hogihung/binary_ipsum/README.md

 For the sake of saving some time, I'm going to craft the following tests quickly:

 ```
-  describe "allows user to create a random lorem ipsum sentence and convert to binary" do
+  describe "allows user to create a random lorem ipsum sentence" do
-    xit "returns the binary representation of a random lorem ipsum string when using random true attribute" do
+    xit "returns a random lorem ipsum string when using random true attribute" do
-      lorem_string = BinaryIpsum.new(random: true)
+      string = BinaryIpsum.new(random: true)
+      expect(string.lorem_string).to_not eq "Ruby"
+      expect(string.lorem_string).not_to be_empty
     end

-    xit "returns the binary representation of a random lorem ipsum string when using random true attribute and specifying number of sentences" do
+    xit "returns a random lorem ipsum string of 7 sentences when using random true attribute and specifying number of sentences" do
-      lorem_string = BinaryIpsum.new(random: true, sentences: 5)
+      string = BinaryIpsum.new(random: true, sentences: 7)
+      sentences = string.lorem_string.split('.')
+      expect(sentences.count).to eq 7
     end

-    xit "returns the binary representation of the string Ruby if no parameters are passed " do
+    xit "returns the string Ruby if no parameters are passed " do
-      lorem_string = BinaryIpsum.new()
+      string_ruby = BinaryIpsum.new()
+      expect(string_ruby.lorem_string).to eq "Ruby"
     end
   end
 ```